finlabsuk/open-banking-connector/docs/get-started/set-up-basic-configuration/README.md

 Configuration in Open Banking Connector is described in detail [here](../../configuration/README.md).

-Here we describe some [basic configuration settings](#basic-configuration-settings) that can be used to get started with Open Banking Connector.
+To run and get started with Open Banking Connector, some [basic configuration settings](#basic-configuration-settings) are required including database settings.

 Configuration settings are generally specified via environment variables but can also be specified using command line options.
-Here we describe configuration settings using environment variables.
+Here we use environment variables.

-The simplest way to use these settings (environment variables) when running Open Banking Connector locally is to place them in a `.env` file.
-This file can then be supplied this as argument `--env-file` to `docker run` when running the Open Banking Connector Docker container.
+The simplest way to supply environment variables when running the Open Banking Connector container locally is to place them in a `.env` file.
+This file can then be supplied as argument `--env-file` to `docker run`.
+For production, you may have a different way to supply environment variables to a container.

 Note that Open Banking Connector uses the .NET convention of replacing ":" with "__" when environment variables are used.
 So the configuration setting `OpenBankingConnector:Database:Provider` is set by the environment variable `OpenBankingConnector__Database__Provider`.

 ## Basic configuration settings